Kaufman Music Center's Face the Music is the country's first youth ensemble dedicated to studying and performing music by living composers.

 “Face the Music gives me the opportunity to play trumpet, which is my second instrument.
 My main instrument is the French horn.”

-A senior at Kaufman Music Center’s Special Music School High School, Maya plays the violin and lives on Manhattan’s Upper West Side.
+A 2018 graduate of Kaufman Music Center’s Special Music School High School, Maya plays the violin and lives on Manhattan’s Upper West Side.

 “Face the Music is a good experience because I had never been exposed to modern music.
 Working with composers and student composers – I never thought I’d be able to do that.
 I love it!”